IstratenkovMA/energy-registration/readme.md

 ##Further improvements

 To achieve better format of loading in my opinion there is two ways:
-* First if the data is received like batch fraction and mesurements at the same file/request/message we verify and parse fractions with measurements.
+* First if the data is received like batch fraction and measurements at the same file/request/message we verify and parse fractions with measurements.
 It will simplify database structure and logic.
   All validations in one flow.
-* Second if data is recieved incrementally
+* Second, if data is received incrementally
-  (we can provide endpoint to upload it via rest or via message queue) and use json format for it.
-It much easier to work with json rather then excel files.
+  (we can provide an endpoint to upload it via rest or via message queue) and use json format for it.
+It is much easier to work with json rather than excel files.
   And also we can store
   messages and implement event sourcing by it.
   Also if messages or rest requests contain only one profile data per message/request it is easier to work with.

   PS: axon framework was the next step for my application.
   However, some coding parts took more time than I expected